danielpeter/specfem3d/C_troubleshooting.md

 The flag determines if the coordinates you specify for your source and station locations are given as lat/lon degrees and must be converted to UTM coordinates.
 As an example, if you use `.false.` within `Mesh_Par_file` then you create a mesh with `xmeshfem3D` using the UTM projection from lat/lon as input format to UTM projected coordinates to store the mesh point positions, which is fine.
 The error then may occur if in the `Par_file` you have this set to `.true.` so that the `xgenerate_databases` and `xspecfem3D` suppress the UTM projection and assume that all coordinates you use now for source and receiver locations are given in meters (that is, converted) already.
 So it won’t find the specified locations in the used mesh.
 As a solutions, just change the flag in `Par_file` to be the same as in `Mesh_Par_file` and rerun `xgenerate_databases` and `xspecfem3D` to make sure that your simulation works fine.

-<span>I get the following error message “forward simulation became unstable and blew up”:</span>
+I get the following error message "forward simulation became unstable and blew up":
 In most cases this means that your time step size `DT` is chosen too big.
 Look at your files `output_mesher.txt` or `output_solver.txt` created in the folder `OUTPUT_FILES`.
 In these output files, find the section:

     ...